SymfonyCasts/api-platform/sfcasts/ep1-basics/user-resource.md

 Oh, one thing I want you to notice is that, so far, the primary key is always being used as the "id" in our API.
 This *is* something that's flexible in API Platform.
 In fact, instead of using an auto-increment id, *one* option is to use a UUID.
-We're not going to use them in this tutorial, but using a UUID as your primary key *is* something that's supported by Doctrine and API Platform.
+We're not going to use them in this tutorial, but using a UUID as your identifier *is* something that's supported by Doctrine and API Platform.
 UUIDs work with any database, but they *are* stored more efficiently in PostgreSQL than MySQL, though we use some UUID's in MySQL in some parts of SymfonyCasts.